HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 Of the top 5 CMSs, only Wix automatically converts and serves images in the WebP format.
 WordPress, Drupal, and Joomla support WebP with extensions, whilst at the time of writing Squarespace does not support WebP.

 As we saw earlier, Wix had the lowest proportion of sites with a “good” LCP.
-We can make a reasonable link between page weight and page load time, so clearly automatically converting to WebP is not a solution in isolation to page weights and thus CO2 emissions.
-It is, however, a more efficient format and improved native support for the format by the most popular CMSs would be beneficial.
+While we know that Wix is making efficient use of image bytes in WebP, there are clearly other issues affecting its LCP performance beyond image formats that we aren't controlling for here.
+WebP is, however, a more efficient format and improved native support for the format by the most popular CMSs would be beneficial.

 Image formats are one mechanism for making images more efficient.
 Other mechanisms such as "lazy loading" images would benefit from future research.